joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/11/us/politics/florida-congressional-map-desantis.html?searchResultPosition=3

 **U.S. lawmakers struggle with how to get a Covid aid package passed over an immigration fight.**\
-`The White House has repeatedly pushed for a $22.5 billion package at home and abroad, warning about the dire consequences of inaction.
-But a smaller package — whittled down to $10 billion — has been stalled in the Senate.`\
+`The White House has pushed for a $22.5 billion package at home and abroad, warning about the dire consequences of inaction.
+But a smaller package of $10 billion has been stalled in the Senate.`\
 https://nytimes.com/2022/05/11/us/politics/covid-aid-immigration.html?searchResultPosition=4

 **Ron DeSantis Is Being Incoherent on Inflation**\